Boost Website Speed with a few hacks. Click to find out how

 I suggest you begin by taking quality time to review these images on your website and remove irrelevant ones.
 After that, compress the ones you need with a suitable image optimization plugin like Imagify or Smush.
 These tools (it’s necessary you select one that works best for you) are very handy as they will scan all the images on your website and optimize (reduce) their total size without any noticeable loss in image quality.

-This feature can be enabled in WP Rocket plugin for WordPress.
+This feature can be enabled in the WP Rocket plugin for WordPress.

 Compress Website resources with GZIP